Yuqiuqiulittleleaf/DATA-550-Midterm-Project/README.md

 The leader should fetch code from coders' repositories and make sure these code work locally, and merge all the pull requests.

+## Instructions

+Anyone who clone this project, should first check their installation of git lfs, for the data used here is over 100MB.
+If not, try code: brew install git-lfs git lfs install git lfs pull

+To synchronize the project environment, use: make install